Who we are

 “Children will, when they can!” by Dr. Ross Green.

 Robyn prides herself in being a fun, caring therapist, applying a strengths-based approach to her interventions, bringing light to the child and family’s functional strengths, to build a sense of confidence and resilience.
-In addition to providing assessments and therapy in the clinic, Robyn offers in-home therapy and school visits.

 Simone works with relationships – particularly the messy, sticky ones, where you might feel at your wits’ end and everything seems insurmountable and beyond repair.
 Her emphasis is on helping people turn a corner, so they can feel the burden lift and can finally start winning again – for themselves and their families.
 In working with relationships, Simone relies on a model known as Emotionally Focused Therapy (EFT) created by Psychologist and clinician, Dr. Susan Johnson, of Ottawa University.
 The model is practised worldwide and has over 45 years of empirical support.
 Using this model, Simone helps clients to overcome both grief and loss, and to recover from the aftershocks of affairs and other traumatic life events, such as an illness diagnosis.
 In addition, she pays close attention to undoing the interactions that threaten healthy bonds; times when pointy arguments, gradual distancing, self-defeating talk and painful memories flood in.
 Simone is an experienced professional with with a psychology degree and advanced EFT training.
 She is an approachable and responsive practitioner, with a wise perspective and a friendly style.
 Simone’s work helps people to heal past hurts, sidestep old patterns and rebuild trust and intimacy.
-She offers a safe, discerning place where people can recover their confidence and regain a sense of fulfilment, and ultimately get back to being in sync with themselves and their most important relationships
+She offers a safe, discerning place where people can recover their confidence and regain a sense of fulfilment, and ultimately get back to being in sync with themselves and their most important relationships.
+Simone is available on Tuesdays, Thursdays, and Fridays.

 - Relationship Counsellor